How many species of wolves are there in the world?

 Subspecies are often difficult to distinguish from one another.
 This is because wolves are so mobile and travel such great distances.
 They interbreed where their ranges overlap so that their populations tend to blend together rather than form distinctive boundaries.
 The different traits we see in subspecies are likely the result of geographic range, available habitat, and prey base.
 But one wolf is, in reality, like any other wolf in terms of natural history and behavior.
 There are far more commonalities among wolves than differences.
 All species and subspecies of wolves are social animals that live and hunt in families called packs, although adult wolves can and do survive alone.
 Most wolves hold territories, and all communicate through body language, vocalization and scent marking.

-What is the legal status of the red wolf?
 The red wolf has federally endangered status throughout its 29-state historic range.
-Non-essential experimental status (see Glossary) applies only to the 5-county red wolf recovery area comprising the Albemarle Peninsula in northeastern North Carolina.
+Non-essential experimental status (see Glossary) applies only to the 5-county red wolf recovery area comprising the Albemarle Peninsula in northeastern North Caroli

 Red wolf packs are generally smaller than gray wolf packs and usually have 2 to 8 members, but a pack of 12 has been observed in the wild.